 Sheri Abrams served for several years as the corporate secretary of the Preservation Society.
 Sheri grew up in Newton, Massachusetts and was a member of Temple Beth Avodah, a reform temple in Newton, for many years.

 She has been the office manager for William Seeglitz, Jr., DO in Newton, MA for many years.
 Sheri has one daughter, Leah, who co-founded CustomMade Theater in San Francisco.
 Leah currently lives in New York City and is the founder of Undiscovered Works.

 Paula Rosenberg Bell

 Paula Rosenberg Bell serves as the Preservation Society’s corporate secretary.
 Paula lives in Norwich, CT which is less than a thirty minute drive to her beloved Temple Beth Israel where Paula’s parents, David and Shirley Rosenberg were active members from its inception in 1950.

 Paula was the first baby to be named in the building.
 It was here that her brothers Warren and Joel became Bar Mitzvahs and she was married to Chris.
 Paula served as president of the Youth Group and USY and later as the last Sisterhood Temple Beth Israel co-president helping to keep the Sisterhood alive.

-She has been a teacher of the deaf for thirty-nine years.
+Until retiring in 2014, she was a teacher of the deaf for thirty-nine years.
 She provides consultation services in Deaf Education and American Sign Language.
 Paula also teaches American Sign Language at two community colleges.